srinivas-fsd/Day17Assignment_WeatherReport/README.md

  https://funny-syrniki-99c6b8.netlify.app/

 **App functionality :**
-=> This app provides informartion related to couintry name,falg, region,code,latitude-longitude and current weather for REST countries
+=> This app provides information related to country name,falg, region,code,latitude-longitude and current weather for REST countries
 => When "Click for Weather" button is clicked, it will display weather status and also corresponding graphical image will be shown in background